10 Strategic Tips for Beginning Day Trading

 How Much Risk Is Involved in Day Trading?

-According to experts at Online Trading Academy, the fact that day trading positions are processed in a single day actually makes it safer rather than riskier.
+According to Online Trading Academy, the fact that day trading positions are processed in a single day minimizes risk potential.

 “One of the best ways to control risk is limiting the length of the trade.
 The longer you are in a position, the greater the likelihood is that price could move against you.
 By day trading, you eliminate overnight and weekend risk, especially when you trade markets that close, like stocks.” – Brandon Wendell, CMT